Bioforest-project/inventories/data/README.md

-# Raw inventory data
+# All data
 Sylvain Schmitt -
-Oct 8, 2024
+Oct 15, 2024

-This folder will contains the raw data for inventories preparation.
-In
+This folder will contains the data for all anlayses.
+In particular:
-particular:

 - `...`